Nonequilibrium Phase Transition in a 2D Ferromagnetic Spins with Effective Interactions: The modified update rules with mean-field theory

-This section is devoted mainly to explaining the existence of effective parameter $h$ and its verification with the occurrence of phase transition (PT).
-We treat the solution of the model in consideration using the mean-field (MF), also known as the Curie-Weiss molecular field approximation.
-In the context of this paper (and previous work), the occurrence of nonequilibrium PT solely relies on the existence of a parameter violating DBC.
-We discuss the computational algorithm under MF approximation (MFA) based on both Metropolis~\eqref{Eq:214} and Glauber~\eqref{Eq:215} dynamics to derive self-consistent equations (SCEs), and demonstrate the results quantitatively and qualitatively.
-Even though MF prediction is quantitatively not correct, the model’s qualitative behavior is outstandingly identical to the standard solution.
-In adopting and establishing nonequilibrium PTs, the effective values of parameter $h$ must be determined and explained.
-If $h$ exists and its value prescribes the violation of DBC, the transition should be regarded as nonequilibrium PT.
-Therefore, identifying and prescribing this parameter is very useful for actually describing the occurrence of PT, and also for the presentation and validation of the main results in Section~\ref{section:Results}.
+In this section, we treat the solution of the model under investigation using the mean-field (MF) theory, also known as the Curie-Weiss molecular field approximation (MFA).
+We derive self-consistent equations (SCEs) based on the Metropolis and Glauber dynamics and demonstrate the results quantitatively and qualitatively.
+Though MF prediction is quantitatively incorrect, the model’s qualitative behaviour is identical to the standard solution. \paragraph{Metropolis dynamics:} Considering approximate schemes for accounting the interactions between spins, let us begin with the Metropolis dynamics of a spin flip, $S_i \to - S_i$: